muratk3n/thirdwave/en/tweets/2020/week19a.md

 Since Manuf PMI is a [leading
 indicator](https://muratk3n.github.io/thirdwave/en/2019/05/stats.html#gdpism)
 of GDP, expect that to fall further as well.
-So that red line will follow that blue line.
-Then it is ka-booom.
+So, that red line will follow that blue line.
+Then we get ka-booom.

 *2020-5-2 9:43:51*